-The cost of upgrading to Duolingo Plus for one year (or an annual subscription to Duolingo Plus) would be $83.88, which in my opinion is not worth it!
+The cost of upgrading to Super Duolingo for one year (or an annual subscription to Super Duolingo) would be $155.88, which in my opinion is not worth it!
 By just using the Duolingo app, you have access to all the same lessons.

 However, something that is super worth the money every single time is italki (I’m taking 3 classes per week right now) try out a class and you’ll thank me later.
 They’re usually $9 or less!